kylemanna/blog.kylemanna.com/_posts/2013-06-09-use-imapfilter-to-filter-spam-part2.md

     4. Check the "*Spam/False Positives*" folder for messages and feed them sa-learn for Bayesian HAM learning.
     5. Check the "*Spam/False Negatives*" folder for messages and feed them sa-learn for Bayesian SPAM learning.

-9. When imapfilter exits due to a server error, the python wrapper waits 30 seconds and starts it again.
+9. When imapfilter exits due to a server error, <s>the python wrapper waits 30 seconds and</s> upstart starts it again.
 Back to step 4.

 Setting up imapfilter